10 Ways to prevent nicotine addiction and how to perform It

 What is Nicotine addiction?

 Nicotine reaches the brain within seconds and promotes the release of neurotransmitters that control mood and behavior.
 One of these neurotransmitters is dopamine.
 The more a person smokes, the more nicotine they need to experience the same effects.
-For many people, nicotine quickly becomes a part of their daily routines.
-This, in addition to increased dopamine, leads to dependence and nicotine addiction.

 What are the symptoms of nicotine dependence?

 For example, the biggest joy for many of them is having a nice cup of coffee with a cigarette, or they have something else in mind to make their smoking more satisfying.
-Their tobacco use, mainly smoking, is also a subject of many arguments and disagreements.
+Their tobacco use, mainly smoking, is a subject of many arguments and disagreements.
 A person with nicotine addiction will avoid hanging out with friends or family members who question their tobacco use or refuse to be exposed to secondhand smoke.
+While nicotine addiction symptoms are numerous, they are generally grouped into four categories listed below.

 1. You cannot quit smoking

+Nicotine addiction is a serious disorder, which is why a person is not able to quit smoking that easily.
+Other people even try and fail.
+They try again and fail one more time.
+The cycle continues.
+That explains why numerous people firmly believe it’s impossible to quit smoking.
 Unsuccessful attempts to quit smoking happen due to the body’s dependence on nicotine.
 In other words, the body (mainly the brain) needs nicotine to release dopamine, a neurotransmitter that regulates mood and the reward system.
-Yet another reason a person can’t quit smoking that easily is due to withdrawal symptoms (see below).
+Yet another reason a person isn’t able to quit smoking that easily is due to withdrawal symptoms.

 2. You experience withdrawal symptoms when you try to stop.

-The hallmark symptom of nicotine addiction is a withdrawal syndrome that happens when a person tries to stop.
-Withdrawal syndrome refers to symptoms i.e., physical and psychological effects of abrupt smoking cessation.
-Since a person is both physically and psychologically addicted to nicotine, quitting smoking can lead to withdrawal symptoms.
+Since a person is both physically and psychologically addicted to nicotine, quitting smoking leads to withdrawal symptoms.
 These symptoms happen because the body and brain got used to nicotine, and they don’t have it anymore.

-Symptoms of nicotine withdrawal can last anywhere from several days to a few weeks, depending on the severity of the addiction.
+Symptoms of nicotine withdrawal last anywhere from several days to a few weeks, depending on the severity of the addiction.
 The first week, especially days three to five, are the worst in terms of intensity of withdrawal symptoms.
 At that point, nicotine is cleared out of the body, and a person starts experiencing strong cravings, headaches, and insomnia.

 Everyone’s different, which is why withdrawal symptoms vary from one person to another.
 In most people, these symptoms include increased appetite, strong cravings, dizziness, headache, cough, constipation, fatigue, anxiety, irritability, frustration, depression, and mental fog.

-Like symptoms, the exact timeline of withdrawal is different for each person.
-Generally speaking, the effects of nicotine wear off 30 minutes to four hours after the last cigarette, and a person starts craving for another.
 About 10 hours after the last cigarette, a person becomes restless, sad, and hopeless.
 Irritability and increased appetite kick in 24 hours after the last cigarette.
 Two days after the last exposure to nicotine, headaches appear.
-Three days later, cravings may reduce, but anxiety increases.
-A week after the last cigarette, the intensity of symptoms may reduce, but a person may still experience anxiety and other psychological symptoms.
+Three days later, cravings are reduced, but anxiety increases.
+A week after the last cigarette, the intensity of symptoms reduces, but a person is still likely to experience anxiety and other psychological symptoms.
 Beyond that point, nicotine isn’t in the body anymore, which is why treatment or recovery from nicotine addiction becomes a challenge to keep a strong “mental game.”

 3. You continue to smoke despite your health problems.

 The compulsive need or desire to smoke is so strong in nicotine addiction that a person keeps smoking even when it harms their health.
-Smoking is dangerous because it can increase the risk, worsen, or contribute to various health problems.
-Nicotine addiction, mainly smoking, is the leading cause of lung cancer and other diseases of the lungs, including chronic bronchitis and emphysema.
-Additionally, smoking can worsen asthma and other respiratory issues.
+Smoking is dangerous because it increases the risk, worsen, or contribute to various health problems.

 Addiction is persistent, which is why people who develop health problems and continue to smoke are often perceived as stubborn by their loved ones.